-All lenders have a legal obligation to “make a reasonable, good faith determination of a consumer’s ability to repay any consumer credit transaction secured by a dwelling.”
-In other words, they must examine your finances in detail.
-Because they must make sure you can comfortably afford to pay back your mortgage, home equity loan or home equity line of credit.
+All lenders have a legal obligation to “make a reasonable, good faith determination of a consumer’s ability to repay any consumer credit transaction secured by a dwelling.”Check your home buying options.
+Start here

 Rules may vary by lender and loan program

 In very exceptional circumstances, lenders may bend some income rules for favored borrowers.
 For example, suppose you’ve been with a local institution for decades.
 If it knows you have an unblemished payment record and a stellar credit score, it may be willing to bend policy a little.

 Equally, Fannie and Freddie write their rules for particular mortgage products.
 For example, Fannie usually excludes rental income from a mortgage application.
 But it makes an exception for its HomeReady mortgage.
 If you apply for one of those, Fannie can count all the income you receive from boarders and renters, provided they’ve lived with you for at least a year prior to buying the home.

 What counts as income for a mortgage refinance loan?

 If you’re a homeowner looking to refinance your current mortgage, you face the same income requirements as home buyers.Verify your refinance eligibility.
 Start here

 You can use a wide variety of income sources to qualify but you must show a steady history of receiving that income.
 And lenders must be able to ensure it will continue in the future.
 You will have to prove any income sources using tax forms, bank and investment account statements, pay stubs, and other standard documentation.

 Other factors that matter when qualifying for a mortgage